Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 Configure the cutting plane by following the steps below:

-From the figure above, we can see that the car creates a disturbance in the aerodynamic flow which produces high turbulent kinetic energy, especially behind the trunk closer to the ground.
+From the figure above, we can see that the car creates a disturbance in the aerodynamic flow which produces high turbulent kinetic energy, especially behind the trunk, closer to the ground.

-When combining the pressure distribution on the surfaces of the car with the velocity streamlines around the car, we can see that high pressure is created at the front when the velocity at the lowest.
+When combining the pressure distribution on the surfaces of the car with the velocity streamlines around the car, we can see that high pressure is created at the front when the velocity is at the lowest.
 Aerodynamic flow seems to be accelerating as it travels over the roof and beyond.
 A Suction region with very low velocities can be analyzed with blue streamlines.

 You can analyze the aerodynamic flow results further with the SimScale post-processor.
 Have a look at our post-processing guide to learn how to use it.